kevindelord/kevindelord.github.io/about.md

 It tries to bring some light on unclear or complicated topics.

-If you see something wrong, stupid or deprecated, please contact me!
+If you see something wrong or deprecated, please contact me!
 I would be glad to talk about it.

 PS: It's all open source, send me a Pull Request :bowtie:

 ## World Trip

-Starting September 2016, I will start a trip around the world for about 2 years.

-If you are interesting, I will post some pictures on this website: [picturemy.world](http://picturemy.world)
+From September 2016 to April 2018, I travelled the world and did post my pictures and stories on that website: [picturemy.world](http://picturemy.world)

-Best,
+Check it out

 Kevin :yum: